cddlab/boltz_restr/README.md

 To enable restraint-guided inference, modify your configuration YAML file:

-#### 1. Enable Chiral Restraints for Ligands
+#### 1. Enable conformer Restraints for Ligands

-Add `chiral_restraints: true` at the same level as your ligand CCD code or SMILES:
+Add `conformer_restraints: true` at the same level as your ligand CCD code or SMILES:

 ```yaml
 sequences: